ynotGit/moo-cow-studios-jam/src/pages/index.md

     title: Testimonials
     testimonials:
       - author:
-          name: John Dope
+          name: Nicola Porter
-          location: 'Colorado, USA'
+          location: 'UK'
-        text: Test
+        text: Amazing quality and such beautiful detail, will be purchasing the full range!
       - author:
-          name: Major Payne
+          name: Sarah
-          location: 'VA, USA'
+          location: 'UK'
         text: >-
-          Well I'll be d*mned.
-These plants really ARE greener than any of my recruits.
+          Couldn’t be happier!
+Looks perfect on my desk.
+Can’t wait to order more!
   - type: promotion_section
     section_id: promotion_section
     title: Let's Get Personal
-    subtitle: We Do Bespoke Art Work
+    subtitle: Did you know we also do bespoke artwork?
+Specialising in minimalist style digital drawings, we can capture your special moment or special person in a unique way.
+Drop us a message to find out more.
     image: images/promo.jpg
     background_image: images/mc-bg.jpg
     cta: